 Health insurance or “Ziekte-kosten-verze-kering” (seriously what is with this language) usually runs at about a hundred euros a month, this covers bigger things but if you’re used to bulk-billing or the occasional deductable, Dutch health insurance might surprise you.
 The more expensive the more is covered.

-Health insurance is privatized and mandatory in the Netherlands.
+Health insurance is privatised and mandatory in the Netherlands.
 If you’ve begun working your employer might have a proposed health insurer that covers most workers if they don’t have their own.